hakehardware/hakehardware.github.io/docs/guides/linux/install-docker-debian.md

 title: Install Docker on Debian
 ---

-# Introduction
+## Introduction
-One of the first things I always install on my COMET running Debian is Docker.
+One of the first things I always install is Docker.
 It is literally my favorite piece of software.
 There is an official guide for Debian, which an be found on the [Official Docker Docs](https://docs.docker.com/engine/install/debian/).
 But this is my way of doing it.

 ## Installation